🕒 Loading... Stockholm

 The culture

 Sweden’s culture is famously peaceful, unwilling to tolerate any hatred.
-This is reflected in not only their people but their government, which has forward thinking policies regarding LGBT, refugee and minority rights.
+This is reflected not only in the people but also in the government.

 The pre-flight technicalities